Onto-Med/gfo-light/docs/README.md

 ## Continuant

-Social or material (three-dimensional) objects, their groups/aggregates, parts and boundaries (two-, one- and zero-dimensional entities, i.e., surfaces, lines and points) are subsumed under the category *Continuant*.
+Social or material (three-dimensional) objects, their groups/aggregates, parts, and boundaries (two-, one-, and zero-dimensional entities, i.e., surfaces, lines, and points) are subsumed under the category *Continuant*.
 Continuants are concrete individuals that persist through time and are wholly present at every point of their existence time (lifetime).

-**Objects** are social or material entities that can exist independently of each other (e.g., a person, a computer, a chopstick or a football stadium).
+**Objects** are social or material entities that can exist independently of each other (e.g., a person, a computer, a chopstick, or a football stadium).
 Objects can be located in other objects (*locatedIn*, e.g., the driver is located in the car).
-**Information objects** are symbolic entities that denote/designate, describe, specify or represent (*represents/representedBy*) other entities.
+**Information objects** are symbolic entities that denote/designate, describe, specify, or represent (*represents/representedBy*) other entities.
-Titles, descriptions, specifications (e.g., the specification of an algorithm), models (e.g., UML models) or computer programmes are examples of information objects.
+Titles, descriptions, specifications (e.g., the specification of an algorithm), models (e.g., UML models), or computer programmes are examples of information objects.

 > [!IMPORTANT]
-> The category *InformationObject* is a simplified way of modelling symbolic objects, their parts and the entities they represent, without distinguishing between, for example, content and information carriers.
+> The category *InformationObject* is a simplified way of modelling symbolic objects, their parts, and the entities they represent, without distinguishing between, for example, content and information carriers.
 > For advanced use cases, please use specific information artefact ontologies such as [Design Science Artifact Ontology (DS-AO)](https://ceur-ws.org/Vol-3155/short5.pdf) or [Information Artifact Ontology (IAO)](https://ceur-ws.org/Vol-1515/regular10.pdf).

 **Object aggregates** are groups of objects that together form a unit (e.g., a research group at a university or a sports team).